tkhamez/neucore/doc/features.md

 - Update a character with data from ESI. `/user/character/{id}/update`

 Player API
+- List all players with characters. `/user/player/with-characters`
-- List all players. `/user/player/all`
+- List all players without characters. `/user/player/without-characters`
 - Add a role to the player. `/user/player/{id}/add-role/{name}`
 - Remove a role from a player. `/user/player/{id}/remove-role/{name}`
 - Show all data from a player. `/user/player/{id}/show`